-The WRAP Board of Directors shall be responsible for ensuring appropriate stakeholder participation in its process.
-This shall include: 1) ensuring that meetings of the WRAP membership are open to the public; 2) providing opportunities for stakeholder review and comment on WRAP products; and 3) approving participation in WRAP technical work groups by non-members who have particular expertise in a given subject area such that their participation is likely to improve the quality of the work being conducted.
+The WRAP Board of Directors shall ensure appropriate stakeholder participation in its process.
+This shall include: 1) ensuring that meetings of the WRAP are open and accessible to the membership; 2) the materials and proceedings from WRAP meetings are published on the website for public consumption; 3) providing opportunities for review and comment on WRAP products; and 4) approving participation in WRAP Work Groups by non-members who have particular expertise in a given subject area such that their participation is likely to improve the quality of the work being conducted.